 The Company's accounting for loans under ASC 310-30 gives rise to an accretable yield and a non-accretable amount.
 The excess of all undiscounted cash flows expected to be collected at acquisition over the initial investment in the loans is the accretable yield.
 Cash flows expected at acquisition include all cash flows directly related to the acquired loan, including those expected from the underlying collateral.
-The Company recognizes the accretable yield as interest income on a prospective level yield basis over the life of the pool.
-The excess of a loan's contractually required payments receivable over the amount of cash flows expected at the acquisition is the non-accretable amount.
-The Company's expectation of the amount of cash flows expected to be collected is evaluated at the end of each calendar quarter.
+The Company recognizes the accretable yield as Interest income on a prospective level yield basis over the life of the pool.
+The excess of a loan's contractually required payments over the amount of cash flows expected at the acquisition is the non-accretable amount.
+The Company's expectation of the amount of undiscounted cash flows expected to be collected is evaluated at the end of each calendar quarter.
 If the Company expects to collect greater cash flows over the life of the pool, the accretable yield amount increases and the expected yield to maturity is adjusted on a prospective basis.
+A provision for loan losses is established when it is probable the Company will not collect all amounts previously estimated to be collectible.
+Management assesses the credit quality of the portfolio and the adequacy of loan loss reserves on a quarterly basis, or more frequently as necessary.
+Significant judgment is required in this analysis.
+Depending on the expected recovery of its investment, the Company considers the estimated net recoverable value of the loan pools as well as other factors, such as the fair value of the underlying collateral.
+When a loan pool is determined to be impaired, the amount of loss accrual is calculated by comparing the recorded investment to the value determined by discounting the expected future cash flows at the loan pool's effective interest rate or the fair value of the underlying collateral.
+Because these determinations are based upon projections of future economic events, which are inherently subjective, the amounts ultimately realized may differ materially from the carrying va

-If the Company expects to collect lower cash flows over the life of the pool, the Company records an impairment through the allowance for loan losses.
-Borrower payments on the Company's mortgage loans are classified as principal, interest, payments of fees or escrow deposits.
+Borrower payments on the Company's mortgage loans are classified as principal, interest, payments of fees, or escrow deposits.
 Amounts applied as interest on the borrower account are similarly classified as interest for accounting purposes and are classified as operating cash flows in the Company's consolidated Statement of Cash Flows.
-Amounts applied as principal on the borrower account are classified as investing cash flows in the consolidated Statement of Cash Flows.
-Amounts received as payments of fees are recorded in other income and classified as operating cash flows in the consolidated Statement of Cash Flows.
-Escrow deposits are recorded on our Servicer's balance sheet and do not impact the Company's cash flow.
+Amounts applied as principal on the borrower account are similarly classified as principal for accounting purposes and are classified as investing cash flows in the consolidated Statement of Cash Flows.
+Amounts received as payments of fees are recorded in Other income and classified as operating cash flows in the consolidated Statement of Cash Flows.
+Escrow deposits are recorded on the Servicer's Balance Sheet and do not impact the Company's cash flow.

-Loans Acquired that have not Experienced a Deterioration in Credit Quality
+Loans acquired or originated that have not experienced a deterioration in credit quality

-While the Company generally acquires loans that have experienced deterioration in credit quality, it may, from time to time, acquire loans that have not missed a scheduled payment and have not experienced a deterioration in credit quality.
+While the Company generally acquires loans that have experienced deterioration in credit quality, it does acquire or originate loans that have not experienced a deterioration in credit quality.
+The Company recognizes any related loan discount and deferred expenses pursuant to ASC 310-20 by amortizing these amounts over the life of the loan.